 Extending VPNs was the default response to remote work and many organizations included it as part of their Zero Trust strategy.
 But bolting two-factor authentication and network access control (NAC) onto VPN is the opposite of least-privilege access.
 NAC is a 2-decade-old technology that only detects whether an endpoint is managed and has antivirus and VPNs gives anyone that connects unlimited access.

 Many access products on the market today check security postures of users or endpoints at the moment they connect to the infrastructure.
 But that’s not enough.
 Just because a user remembers their password, provides a second factor of authentication and uses a managed device with antivirus, doesn’t mean they are trustworthy.

-To make smart access decisions that safeguard sensitive data and don't hinder productivity, you need deep visibility into all endpoints, data and apps within your organization.
+To make smart access decisions that safeguard sensitive data and don't hinder productivity, your cloud security best practices need to include deep visibility into all endpoints, data and apps within your organization.

 To deploy a modern Zero Trust architecture, you need to track the constant change in risk levels of all user devices, including iOS, Android and Chrome OS devices.
 These endpoints are the leading targets for advanced persistent threat (APT) reconnaissance and attacks that steal login credentials due to the effectiveness of mobile phishing.
 Mobile devices are rarely connected to enterprise perimeter security as they are usually on cellular or public or home Wi-Fi.
 They also frequently have OS and app vulnerabilities that open doors for exploitation and data leakage.

 User behavioral analytics: